-Having passed through the Darling Downs previously, I knew there were wonderful wineries; abundant berries; delicious apples; and scenic lavender farms.
-This visit, with summer timing and closer inspection I found some unexpected inspiration along the way.
+Having passed through the Darling Downs previously, I knew there were wonderful wineries, abundant berries, delicious apples, and scenic lavender farms.
+This visit, with summer timing and closer inspection, I found some unexpected inspiration along the way.
 My drive to Warwick and beyond surprised me with sunflower fields, heritage architecture, pop culture and beautiful waterfalls, all on a weekend getaway from Brisbane.

 Warwick – Roses and Heritage Architecture

 Warwick claims the title of “Australia’s Rose and Rodeo Capital.”
 The rodeo is apparently one of the oldest in the country, and the rose gardens are stunning.
 The red Arafuto rose was cultivated as a symbol of the town and the streets are lined with rose bushes.